Research & Publications

-The Cornell Center for Innovative Hospitality Labor and Employment Relations at the Cornell University School of Hotel Administration publish a series of two types of online research studies: reports and roundtable highlights.
+The Cornell Center for Innovative Hospitality Labor and Employment Relations at the Cornell Nolan School of Hotel Administration publish a series of two types of online research studies: reports and roundtable highlights.
 The publications are valuable for their broad appeal and practical implications for hospitality and service industry executives, managers, operators, and consultants.

 Prospective authors should review the submission guidelines before submitting a manuscript.
 Manuscripts must meet formatting and content standards to be considered for review.
 Authors are strongly encouraged to engage an outside copy editor prior to submitting a manuscript.

 From the publication dropdown list, select “Centers and Institutes, Hospitality Publications”.